‘Fly, fight, win spirit’: Airmen give back as Dayton Air Show volunteers

 DAYTON, Ohio (WDTN) — Service members are used to helping others, but some local Airmen are taking it a step further as volunteers at the Dayton Air Show this weekend.

-A1C Preston Love and A1C Brandon Smith, both stationed at Wright-Patterson Air Force Base, spent the day giving back as concession stand volunteers.
+A1C Preston Love and A1C Brandon Smith, both stationed at Wright-Patterson Air Force Base, spent their Saturday giving back as concession stand volunteers.

 “It just makes me feel really inspired,” Love said.
 “You know, seeing everyone come together and have fun.
 This is my first show, so it’s really a blessing to be out here, working the concession stands, getting to meet new faces.”